Skip to main content

 This how-to covers:

-5. Converting the texture to a color scale mathematically as an example of what to do with depth information.
+5. Converting metric depth to a color scale mathematically as an example of what to do with depth information.

 Prerequisites